Dragon Quest: The Adventure of Dai: Second series (2020)

 It was announced during Jump Festa 2020 that there would be a new anime adaptation that would premiere in fall 2020.
 The anime was produced by Toei Animation and was a hybrid of 2D and CG animation.
 The series ran for 100 episodes, premiering on TV Tokyo and other affiliates on October 3, 2020.
 The series halted broadcast since March 12, 2022, when episode 73 was originally scheduled to air, and the series' entire schedule was subsequently delayed until further notice shortly after Toei Animation revealed their internal servers had been hacked by an unauthorized third party.
 The broadcast resumed on April 16, 2022, and finished on October 22 of the same year.
 The band Macaroni Empitsu performed the series' opening theme "Ikiru o Suru" and the series' first ending theme "mother".
 XIIX performed the series' second ending theme "Akashi".

 Muse Communication licensed the second series in Asia-Pacific, and streamed the first 50 episodes on Netflix in 2022 and also later streamed on Muse Asia YouTube channel for a limited time in 2023.
-Toei simulcasts the series with English subtitles in North America, New Zealand, Africa, and Europe via Crunchyroll, as well as Hulu in the United States.
-An English dub was produced by Toei and Ocean Media.
+Toei Animation simulcasted the series with English subtitles in North America, New Zealand, Africa, and Europe via Crunchyroll, as well as Hulu in the United States.
+An English dub was produced by Toei Animation Inc. and Ocean Media.
 It was initially the subject of a do-no-work notice issued by the American actor's union SAG-AFTRA.
 The first 25 episodes began streaming in the United Kingdom on BBC's iPlayer on September 26, 2022.
 In North America, the first 50 dubbed episodes were made available on a variety of download to own platforms beginning November 8, 2022.
 The entire series began streaming in the United States on Hulu on July 1, 2023.